Abdullahmdshahid/whatsapp_automation/README.md

-# whatsapp_automation
+# Whatsapp automation

 ## Description

 This is a whatsapp web base automation script which is created by selenium based framework.
-Using this script we can do this thing:
+Using this script we can do this following this thing:

 * Picked number from Excel file and search.
-* Searched number and send text message.
+* Searched number and send text message in this number.
 * Check sent successful status and send a "send" message into Excel.
 * Check seen/non seen status and send a "seen/not seen" message into Excel.
 * Automatic logout.